-Established in 1912, First State Bank Nebraska has $478 million in assets and $364 million in deposits, which makes it a medium-size bank.
+Started in 1912, First State Bank Nebraska has $478 million in assets as well as $364 million in deposits, which makes the institution a medium-size bank.
 First State Bank Nebraska, whose headquarters are in Lincoln, Nebraska, lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
-Overall, First State Bank Nebraska is a respectable bank that deserves your consideration, with a rating of 3.9 out of 5 stars from our experts.
-First State Bank Nebraska offers a diverse array of banking products, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-It has a fair savings rate compared to the average savings account.
-Locating an institution with no-fee checking, in addition to a high savings APY is the best option for returning the highest income on your deposits alongside convenient access to your money.
+It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
+With a score of 3.9 stars out of 5, First State Bank Nebraska should be near the middle of the pack in your search for a bank.
+First State Bank Nebraska has a full array of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+It has a fair savings rate; you can find higher rates with other banks.
+Using an institution with no-fee checking as well as a high interest rate savings account is your best option for accruing the most income from your deposits while maintaining convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

 First State Bank Nebraska has a savings rate of 0.15%, which is poor compared to the average U.S. bank.
 Its CDs feature a rate of 1.40% and 2.80% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account has an APY of 0.20%.
 Given its noncompetitive savings rate, you should think about taking a look at other banks for savings accounts.